Kitware/SMQTK/python/smqtk/web/iqr_service/api.rst

         relevancy probability score is associated do.
 The ``probability`` value is a float in the [0, 1] range.

+[GET] /get_feedback
+^^^^^^^^^^^^^^^^^^
+Get the feedback results for working set descriptor elements that are recommended for adjudication feedback.
+They are listed with the most useful first.

+If the requested session has not been refined yet (no ranking), an empty results list is returned.

+URL Args:
+    sid: str
+        UUID of the session to use
+    i: int
+        Starting index (inclusive)
+    j: int
+        Ending index (exclusive)

+Possible error code returns:
+    400
+        No session ID provided.
+Offset/limit index values were not valid integers.
+    404
+        No session for the given ID.

+Success returns 200 and a JSON object that includes the keys:
+    sid: str
+        String IQR session ID accessed.
+    i: int
+        Index offset used.
+    j: int
+        Index limit used.
+    total_results: int
+        Total number of feedback results.
+This is not necessarily the number of results returned from the call due to the optional use of ``i``  and ``j``.
+    results: list[str]
+        A list of ``element_ids``.
+The ``element_id`` is the UUID of the data/descriptor that is recommending for feedback.

 [GET] /get_positive_adjudication_relevancy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^